Back to NetMore Guide

 • Show Traditional vs Creative overlay controls the hero image comparison cards.

 • Preview block controls the live result preview under the inputs.
+When address capture is required, the preview remains visible but key values stay masked until the verified address is saved.

 • Show horizontal agent card controls the Presented by contact card under the live estimate.